papa-multi/Drosera/README.md

      ```

 3. **Stay Updated**:
-   - Follow [Crypton](https://x.com/0xCrypton_) on Twitter for the latest news and updates about Drosera and this script.
+   - Follow [Drosera](https://x.com/DroseraNetwork) on Twitter for the latest news and updates about Drosera .

 4. **Get Support**:
    - If you have questions or need help, reach out via [Twitter](https://x.com/0xCrypton_) or the Drosera community.